Beyond a Steel Sky’s Dave Gibbons and Charles Cecil explain why this sequel is 27 years late

 Revolution Software’s cyberpunk adventure Beyond a Steel Sky debuted in June 2020 on Apple Arcade.
 The mobile game was a sequel to the original title, Beneath a Steel Sky, which debuted in 1994.

-Incredibly, decades later, the original creators, comic book artist Dave Gibbons (Watchmen co-creator) and Charles Cecil (CEO of Revolution Software), got together again to finally deliver the sequel they had always expected to do but never had time for.
-And now, a full year later, the mobile game is being converted into console versions that will debut November 30 on the PlayStation 4, Xbox One, and Nintendo Switch.
+Incredibly, the original creators, comic book artist Dave Gibbons (Watchmen co-creator) and Charles Cecil (CEO of Revolution Software), got together decades later to finally deliver the sequel they had always expected to do but never had time for.
+And now, a full year later, the mobile game is being ported to consoles.
+These versions debut November 30 on the PlayStation 4, Xbox One, and Nintendo Switch.
 It is available for preorder now.

 Gibbons and Cecil showed their joy at collaborating again in an interview with me.
-Revolution Software, creators of the popular Broken

-Sword series, and French publisher Microids, are collaborated on the console version to get the title out to a wider audience.
+Revolution Software, creators of the popular Broken Sword series, and French publisher Microids, are collaborated on the console version to get the title out to a wider audience.

 One of the obstacles to a sequel is that the adventure game market tanked and publishers figured it was no longer a good bet.
 But because of the iPhone, the market opportunity came around again, first with Beneath a Steel Sky as a retro title and then as a beloved franchise with pent-up demand.
 Because of that second opportunity, Gibbons and Cecil were able to renew their friendship and collaboration.